knstntn-bv/product-notebook/docs/hypotheses-page.md

 The hypotheses table contains the following columns:

-1. **Status**: Current status of the hypothesis (sortable)
+1. **Status**: Current status of the hypothesis displayed as text (sortable)
-2. **Insight**: The initial insight or observation
+2. **Insight**: The initial insight or observation (read-only in table)
-3. **Problem Hypothesis**: The hypothesis about the problem
+3. **Problem Hypothesis**: Combined column showing:
-4. **Problem Validation**: Evidence validating the problem hypothesis
-5. **Solution Hypothesis**: The hypothesis about the solution
-6. **Solution Validation**: Evidence validating the solution hypothesis
+   - Problem hypothesis (main text)
+   - Problem validation (displayed below with separator)
+4. **Solution Hypothesis**: Combined column showing:
+   - Solution hypothesis (main text)
+   - Solution validation (displayed below with separator)
-7. **Impact Metrics**: Metrics that would be impacted by this hypothesis
+5. **Impact Metrics**: Metrics that would be impacted by this hypothesis (displayed as tags)
-8. **Actions**: Buttons for saving, creating features, and deleting
+6. **Actions**: Button for creating features from hypothesis

+**Note**: All content in the table is read-only.
+To edit a hypothesis, click on the table row to open the editing dialog.

 ### Responsive Design

 **Desktop:**
-- Fixed table layout with percentage-based column widths
+- Auto table layout with automatic column width distribution
+- Status and Actions columns automatically adjust to content width
+- Other columns use percentage-based widths
 - All columns visible simultaneously

 **Mobile:**